March 15, 2021

 A well-designed curriculum will present new material that builds upon what was learned in the previous lessons.
 It will offer a similar amount of new information in each lesson so that the learner is not overwhelmed at certain points.
 Also, concepts that require prerequisite knowledge will not be introduced until the prerequisites have been covered.

 With EdApp’s LMS, you can easily break up your curriculum into bite-sized chunks called microlearning.
-These lessons present just enough information to be easily retained by students and are simple for course trainers to implement.
+These elearning courses contain lessons that present just enough information to be easily retained by students and are simple for course trainers to implement.
 They also allow for just-in-time training later down the road when you need to train existing employees on new products or services.
+A dashboard is also available for learners to see the courses they have to complete.
+It also doubles as a management software where you can also track learner progress.
+Courses are perfect for mobile learning as they can be taken on the go on smartphones and tablets.

 New employees may feel intimidated by everything they have to learn in addition to being in a new environment.
-A good way to help in this is by assigning mentors.
+A good way to help in this is by assigning mentors with the right knowledge and skills.
 Mentors can help in various aspects including training and social integration.

 Having a mentor can give a hire someone to turn to without having to directly bother their supervisor or other workers in their immediate vicinity.
 It also helps them socially.
 This can even be a mentor located remotely.

-A remote mentor can also be realized with an LMS.
+A remote mentor can also be realized with an LMS as a form of instructor-led training.
 EdApp allows for all sorts of peer learning opportunities, including support for videoconferencing and discussion forums.
 You can even help train employees to be mentors by having them complete pre-made EdApp courses like Mentoring.
 That is just one of many free courses in the editable course library.

-This can include support for continual education.
+This can include support for continuing-education.
 Within your own company, you can seek out experts who can hold workshops to help out other employees.

 EdApp’s authoring environment has so many built-in features that it is easy for a subject matter expert to create their own lessons.
 They can simply drag-and-drop the interactive components that they need, like quizzes and videos.

-In this article, we have reviewed some of the best onboarding strategies in 2021.
+In this article, we have reviewed some of the best onboarding strategies for 2021 that you can use for your employee training and corporate training.
 You have seen that it is important to make a good impression, utilize current technology, develop an optimized curriculum, assign mentors, and present clear career paths.
 You have also seen how these onboarding strategies can be achieved through the use of an advanced LMS like EdApp.
 Which onboarding strategies do you think are the most important?